 These stats on their own are pretty cool, but I couldn’t go without actually seeing him play.
 And while I couldn’t find much footage of him, there was enough to see that he was clearly a special player.
 I’ve gathered some of my favorite clips here in a short video.

-A large portion of the Suns’ offense involved getting Adams the ball in the high post where he could deliver dimes or rise up and nail the contested mid-range jumper.
+A large portion of the Suns’ offense involved getting Adams the ball in the high post where he could initiate the offense with his playmaking or keep the defense honest with his shooting ability.
 You can even see him pulling up and taking a baseline jumper, delivering flashy passes in open space, taking the ball up the court like a guard, and putting in acrobatic layups around the rim.
 He could do it all offensively on top of being the all-time leader in defensive win shares for the Suns.
 I included the last play even though it’s a miss because I think it’s hilarious how confident the guy was as a rookie in the NBA Finals.

 People often diminish the level of talent in this era of the NBA, but I really think Alvan Adams would’ve been an even better player in today’s NBA.
 He had the combination of skill and athleticism that NBA teams strive for from their big men.